taverianov/cloudlinux-documentation/docs/admin/components/README.md

 # Components

-CloudLinux OS Admin is very close to the regular CloudLinux Shared edition, which means that 99% of components described in this documentations are available for CloudLinux OS Admin.
+CloudLinux OS Admin is very close to the regular CloudLinux Legacy edition, which means that 99% of components described in this documentations are available for CloudLinux OS Admin.

 The exclusions are: